The renaissance in healing using regenerative and stem cell medicine is well underway.

 Platelet Rich Plasma (PRP): This treatment involves the injection of concentrated platelets and growth factors — as collected from the patient’s blood during an in-office procedure—into an area of injury or arthritis.
 The growth factor concentrate signals local progenitor cells to replace the injured area with healthy tissue.

 Stem Cell Therapies: The patient’s own mesenchymal stem cells from bone marrow or fat are used to deliver stem cells, growth factors (PRP/platelet lysate), and supportive cells locally to the site of damage or arthritis, or intravascularly to distant organs and nerves.
 Mesenchymal stem cells are known to differentiate into cartilage, bone, muscle, ligament, and nerve cells; control inflammation; and attract other stem cells and growth factors to the injured area.

 These therapies can be used alone or in combination to help correct instability or damage in the musculoskeletal system.
 Mild to moderate arthritis and soft tissue injuries frequently respond well, and early intervention can slow or prevent progression to more severe arthritis, and additional soft tissue damage.
 While those patients with more advanced disease can still obtain some relief, the earlier you can start healing, the better the outcome.

 A former NIH fellow, Dr. Alexandra Bunyak is focused on bringing this emerging research to her patients.

-Dr. Bunyak will be speaking about regenerative therapies and recent research advances at her upcoming Wednesday evening talks at the Encinitas Community Center at 6:30 p.m.:
+Dr. Bunyak will be speaking about regenerative therapies and recent research advances at her upcoming Good Life Lecture Series talk at the Carlsbad Dove Library: Oct.
+11 at 12:30 p.m. (free).
+Seating is limited.